Easy-to-read medicine information about HPV vaccine – what is it, when is it given and possible side effects.

 - Children aged 15 years and older will need 3 doses of the vaccine, spaced over 6 months.

-- Each dose is given as an injection into the muscle such as the muscle in the arm or leg.
+- Each dose is given as an injection into the muscle of the arm or leg.

-Children are offered the vaccine at most schools, usually in Year 8.
+Children are offered the vaccine at most schools, usually in Year 7 and 8.
 The vaccine is also available free from general practices and some other health centres.

 Who should not get the HPV vaccine?